onikienko/mv3-parcel-webext-template/README.md

     3. Click on `Load unpacked extension`
     4. Select the `dist` folder

-Also, `zip` file with production extension's code will be created in `releases` folder.
+Also, `zip` file with the production extension's code will be created in the `releases` folder.
-This code is ready for uploading to the Chrome Web Store.
+This code is ready to be published in the Chrome Web Store.

 ## Release: